 Mission trips, volunteer spring break experiences, and semesters abroad all go a long way in developing empathy, an understanding of cultures, and the ability to navigate the world outside of your comfort zone.

 Teaching or tutoring experience is always an asset to a medical school application because it suggests an ability to communicate clearly and confidently.

 The extracurricular activities you choose for your application are opportunities to show off leadership skills, unique interests, and aspects of your character.

 Obviously, medical schools admit students who have displayed a strong aptitude for science.
-But they also look for applicants with an interest in the wider world.
-Diversity comes in all flavors: academic, extracurriculars, experience.
-So the minor in art, the years on the cross-country team, and the short stories you published are all valuable on your application. .
+But they also want to recruit individuals who will bring a wide range of skills and interests to the med school class.
+So the minor in art, the years on the cross-country team, and the short stories you published are all valuable on your application

 Medical school is lengthy, challenging, and physically strenuous.
 Admissions committees want to know if you can commit to something over a long period of time.
 The best evidence of this is long-term commitment to research, volunteerism, or clinical work.
 Don't sneeze at a violin hobby, a club sport, or anything else you've pursued for several years.

 Altruism distinguishes a strong medical school applicant from a mediocre one.
 Volunteer work and community service (anything from working on a local public health campaign to joining the the Peace Corps or participating in Canada's SHAD program) speak most strongly to this quality.
 Many schools expect you to explain how service to others has informed your decision to become a doctor.
 If you are teaching in an underserved community (like working as a tutor at a Boys & Girls Club), you're also likely to develop your compassion and humanity.